googleapis/google-cloud-python/ndb/README.md

   same data on our `Key` (we just make a wrapper around `google.cloud.datastore.Key`), so these are replaced by functions calls `self.app() == self.app()` which incur some overhead.
+- The verification of kind / string ID fails when they exceed 1500 bytes.
+The original implementation didn't allow in excess of 500 bytes, but it seems the limit has been raised by the backend.
+(FWIW, Danny's opinion is that the backend should enforce these limits, not the library.)

 ## Comments